Residence permit

 • Do you have a residence permit as a person eligible for subsidiary protection?
 Then an additional permit is not required.

 Are you an international student who would like to work as a self-employed person while pursuing academic studies?
-Being a third-country national, you as an international student, need to obtain approval from the Foreigners Office.
+Being a third-country national, you as an international student, need to obtain approval from the Service Office for Immigration and Citizenship (previously: Munich Foreigners Office or Ausländerbehörde).

 Where do you apply for the permit for self-employed work?